-The Road to Emmaus (Lk 24:13-35) A Reflection for Ministry
+The Road to Emmaus (Lk 24:13-35) A Reflection - by Frank Brown

 In this reflection we look once more to the story of the two on the road to Emmaus.
 It's a story we are very familiar with.
-But perhaps this will help you linger with it for a while and tease out some of the many layers of meaning it can have for us as both on a personal level and in our ministry.
+But perhaps this will help you linger with it for a while and tease out some of the many layers of meaning it can have for us as both on a personal level and living out our faith on the road to Pentecost.